 1 Name (as shown on your income tax return).
 Name is required on this line; do not leave this line blank.
 2 Business name/disregarded entity name, if different from above Print or type.
-Specific Instructions on page 3. following seven boxes.
-Individual/sole proprietor or C Corporation S Corporation Partnership Trust/estate 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): e. ons single-member LLC Exempt payee code (if any) ₽ĕ Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) ▶ Print or type ic Instruction LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LLC is Exemption from FATCA reporting code (if any) ecif.
-Other (see instructions) ▶ (Applies to accounts maintained outside the U.S.) See Sp 5 Address (number, street, and apt. or suite no.) See instructions.
-Requester's name are nd address (optional) S 6 City, state, and ZIP code 7 List account number(s) here (optional) Pa Taxpayer Identification Number (TIN) Joan Tit III also appropriate 2011 Tite Tit provided Hidelinates and Julius 911011 On III of the divorce urity number reside up withholding.
+Specific Instructions on page 3.
+Check appropriate box for federal tax classification of the person whose name is entered on line 1.
+Check following seven boxes.
+Individual/sole proprietor or C Corporation S Corporation Partnership of the 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): single-member LLC Exempt payee code (if any) Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=Partne Note: Check the appropriate box in the line above for the tax classification of the single-member o LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the another LLC that is not disregarded from the owner for U.S. federal tax purposes.
+Otherwise, a sin is disregarded from the owner should check the appropriate box for the tax classification of its own LC is code (if any) šcif Г Other (see instructions) ▶ (Applies to accounts maintained outside the U.S.) Spe 5 Address (number, street, and apt. or suite no.) See instructions.
+Requester's na name and address (optional) See S 6 City, state, and ZIP code 1 7 List account number(s) here (optional) Pai 1 Taxpayer Identification Number (TIN) r TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to a oid Socia cial security number reside nt a rithholding.
 For individuals, this is generally your social security number (SSN).
-However, for a ent alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other ses, it is your employer identification number (EIN).
-If you do not have a number, see How to get a] , dentification number If the account is in more than one name, see the instructions for line 1.
-Also see What Name and ber To Give the Requester for quidelines on whose number to enter.
-Par t II Certification Unde r penalties of perjury, I certify that: 2.
-I a Se e number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issument of subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been not been not compare to backup withholding as a result of a failure to report all interest or dividends, or (c) the longer subject to backup withholding; and otified by the Internal Revenue
+However, alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other is your employer identification number (EIN).
+If you do not have a number, see How to ge TIN, I ater or ne account is in more than one name, see the instructions for line 1.
+Also see What Name and Empl ployer identification number Numt er To Give the Requester for guidelines on whose number to enter.
+Par t II Certification Unde r pe nalties of perjury, I certify that: 2.
+I ar Se n ne mber shown on this form is my correct taxpayer identification number (or I am waiting for ot subject to backup withholding because: (a) I am exempt from backup withholding, or (be (IRS) that I am subject to backup withholding as a result of a failure to report all interest ger subject to backup withholding; and) I have not be peen notified by the Internal Revenue 3 lar n a U.S. citizen or other U.S. person (defined below); and

-- longer subject to backup withholding; and - 3.
-I am a U.S. citizen or other U.S. person (defined below); and - 4.
-The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.
+- 4. The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.

 Certification instructions.
 You must cross out item 2 above if you have been notified by the IRS that you are currently subject to backup withholding because you have failed to report all interest and dividends on your tax return.
 For real estate transactions, item 2 does not apply.
-For mortgage interest paid, acquisition or abandonment of secured property, cancellation of debt, contributions to an individual retirement arrangement (IRA), and generally, payments other than interest and dividends, you are not required to sign the certification, but you must provide your correct rink.
-See the instructions for Part II, later.
-Sign Here Signature of U.S. person ▶ Date▶ 1/1/2022
+For mortgage interest paid, acquisition or abandonment of secured property, cancellation of debt, contributions to an individual retirement arrangement (IRA), and generally, payments

+Other than the than interest and dividends, you are not required to sign the certification, but you must provide your correct first.
+See the instructions for Fart if, later.
+Sign Here Signature of U.S. person ▶ Date ▶ 1/1/2023